muchirijane/learning-code-through-github-repos/README.md

 - [React Native Learnings Resources ](https://github.com/shubhnik/react-native-learning-resources) - A dedicated repository for learning React Native, packed with valuable resources to accelerate your journey.

-[React Native for Absolute Beginners](https://github.com/hiteshchoudhary/React-native-projects) - A Beginner friendly Respository , with variour project to pratices, articles to help.
+- [React Native for Absolute Beginners](https://github.com/hiteshchoudhary/React-native-projects) - A Beginner friendly Respository, with various projects to practice and helpful articles.

-[React Native Boilerplate](https://github.com/robertwt7/rn-boilerplate) - A curated list of most needed Package's for build React-native projects
+- [React Native Boilerplate](https://github.com/robertwt7/rn-boilerplate) - A curated list of most needed Packages for building React-native projects

-[React-Native-TypeScript-Starter](https://github.com/tarikfp/react-native-typescript-starter) - Create scalable, robust and enterprise level React Native Typescript applications.
+- [React-Native-TypeScript-Starter](https://github.com/tarikfp/react-native-typescript-starter) - Create scalable, robust and enterprise-level React Native Typescript applications.

-[React-Native-Apps](https://github.com/ReactNativeNews/React-Native-Apps) - Curated List of Open Source React Native Apps.
-The best way to learn is by doing, these list of repositories would guide both beginner to advance react native devolpers to level up there skill.
+- [React-Native-Apps](https://github.com/ReactNativeNews/React-Native-Apps) - Curated List of Open Source React Native Apps.
+The best way to learn is by doing, these lists of repositories would guide both beginners and advanced React native developers to level up their skills.

 ### Data structures and Algorithms Repos